Make talent quality your leading analytic with skills-based hiring solution.

 HR has always been a high-stakes field, navigating regulations and managing life-impacting decisions.
 As we enter the era of AI, HR professionals must step into a new role: the stewards of AI.
 This means ensuring that AI aligns with organizational values, ethics, and compliance—not just leaving the tech to IT or legal teams.

-Keith underscores the importance of this responsibility, saying, “You’ve been dealing with a much higher-risk area your entire career than other parts of your business because you’re dealing with people’s ability to provide for their families, to enter and thrive in the workforce.”
+“You’ve been dealing with a much higher-risk area your entire career than other parts of your business because you’re dealing with people’s ability to provide for their families, to enter and thrive in the workforce.”

 Keith’s time at the EEOC highlighted the power of dialogue between government regulators and HR professionals.
 By engaging stakeholders from venture capitalists to HR leaders, Keith demonstrated the importance of collaboration in shaping the future of workplace technology and keeping humans at the center.